libster/build/README.markdown

 Welcome to my build project
 ===============================

-This project sets up and configures a server/machine via puppet (its mainly built for private and includes packages and services for me, but may be useful to others).
+This project sets up and configures a server or dev system via puppet (its mainly built for private and includes packages and services for me, but may be useful to others).

+# Server System Setup
-Running the puppet scripts for a server is split in two
+Running the puppet scripts for a server is a simple case of typing the following command from the root of this prohect, $./run_puppet.sh server

- * Setting up the platform, is the server.pp script
+# Developer System Setup
+For setting up a dev system, simple execute the following command from the root of the project, $./run_puppet.sh dev

+# Ruby
- * Optional, installing Ruby 1.9.3 and Rails 3.1, using the installruby.pp (thanks to Brandon Turner, https://github.com/blt04/puppet-rvm)
+Installing Ruby 1.9.3 and Rails 3.1 on a system, is a matter of running the ruby.pp (thanks to Brandon Turner, https://github.com/blt04/puppet-rvm), $ ./run_puppet.sh ruby

-    $ ./run_puppet.sh server
+Note: As part of the server/dev script, RVM is installed but Ruby isn't so bash needs to be refreshed first.
+If installing Ruby after executing the server or dev scripts, use the command below to refresh the shell.

-    $ ./run_puppet.sh installruby
+    $ source ~/.bashrc

+Once Ruby is installed you need to set RVM to use it

+    $ rvm use 1.9.3

+or to default it

+    $ rvm use 1.9.3 --default

 ## Development of this project & Getting Started
  * Install Ubuntu (12.04)